-- Implement the requirements of the Mississippi Healthy Students Act of 2007, which requires 45 minutes per week of health education instruction as defined by the State Board of Education for grades K through 5 based on the Mississippi Contemporary Health Frameworks. - Participate in USDA nutrition programs such as Team Nutrition Schools and the Healthier U.S. School Challenge.
+- Implement the requirements of the Mississippi Healthy Students Act of 2007, which requires 45 minutes per week of health education instruction as defined by the State Board of Education for grades K through 5. - Instruction will be based on the Mississippi Contemporary Health for grades K-8 - Participate in USDA nutrition programs such as Team Nutrition Schools and the Healthier U.S. School Challenge.
 The school will conduct nutrition education activities and promotions that involve students, parents, and the community.
 The school team responsible for planning nutrition activities will include school foodservice staff, school nurses, health and PE teachers, coaches, and additional staff, as appropriate. - Introduce teachers to Team Nutrition website as a classroom resource.